 Interesting idea right?
 Toddlers and pre-schoolers are mentally in the ego stage where it’s all about them.
 There’s nothing that can rework the hard wiring of a 4-year-old’s brain who has reached Defcon 1 on the meltdown counter because he will not clean up his room.
 Bassin’s 20-song album contains songs that groove with messages of calmness and peace.
 For example, in “Breathe In” she sings:

 Open your heart and let others in

 Intertwined with spoken-word quips from children like “When I take a deep breathe I feel calm” the song actually served as a relaxation peace (pun intended) for my own son who was battling with the challenge of transitioning from Legos to dinnertime.
-Titles such as “Bye, Bye Thoughts” and “Hugging Words” put many of our lectures we have with our children into extremely happy tunes.
+Titles such as “Bye, Bye Thoughts” and “Hugging Words” put many of the lectures we have with our children into extremely happy tunes.

-As a parent it’s very challenging and often frustrating to guide our children to follow good behavior and make smart decisions.
-Whether it’s sharing toys with a friend or finding a different coping mechanism with anger instead of launching a Matchbox car across the room putting a nice little dent in the living room wall, Bassin’s album is chock filled with songs that can assist these situations through song.
+As a parent, it’s very challenging and often frustrating to guide our children to follow good behavior and make smart decisions.
+Whether it’s sharing toys with a friend or finding a different coping mechanism with anger instead of launching a Matchbox car across the room and putting a nice little dent in the living room wall, Bassin’s album is chock filled with songs that can assist these situations through song.
 Another wonderful example lies within the track “Listening Within.”
-Bassin sings (and whistles) such inspiring lyrics such as:
+Bassin sings (and whistles) inspiring lyrics such as:

 I’m in control of my situation

 I have the choice to make myself feel so much better